Why you Don’t Finish Songs and how to break that cycle so you are finishing your songs

 7. Follow through

-Consistent effort beats talent every time (yes, you need both!)
+A consistent effort beats songwriting talent every time (yes, you need both!)

 Sift through your half finished and abandoned songs with an open mind on a regular basis (I review my last few month’s writing every other week, go through your old stuff at least once a month).
-I have a “compost pile” where I let them sit for a bit… I find all sorts of treasures in there.
+I have a “compost pile” where I let them sit for a bit before reviewing them… I have found all sorts of treasures in there.
+I’ve even pulled out songs that only needed minor edits and they were ready to record!

 9. Don’t settle for writing second best songs